 ► For Kids: Well equipped with proper snow clothes, this is an exciting adventure!
 Truthfully, our kids missed everything except Strokkur because we did not come well equipped with proper clothes.
 Though we loved visiting in the winter, we imagine it is just as remarkable other times of the year.
 Kids can physically stand on two continents, they can see firsthand nature and geology at work, and they can place historical events with their surroundings.

 Have you toured the Golden Circle in Iceland?
 What time of year did you visit?
-Were you able to see more than four attractions?
-All nine?
-We’d love to hear about it!
+Be sure to check out Via Travelers awesome 2 day itinerary to make the most of your time in Reykjavik!

 ► Nap-Time Version: Our short tour of the Golden Circle in Iceland during the middle of winter.